shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 This webpage is directed at those who entered their undergrad degrees with a bleeding idealism to do great science and engineering.
 Unfortunately, many with that ideaslism lose steam by the time they graduate, and instead pick a "stable" job/other career paths where they may not necessarily get to do the science they once dreamt of doing.
-There's nothing wrong really in exploring other career paths after your undergrad -- in fact, it's a _very_ positive sign that you want to explore something that you really enjoy.
-But from what I've seen, many who do lose this steam would have perhaps thoroughly enjoyed a career in research.
+There's nothing wrong really in exploring these other career paths after your undergrad, but from what I've seen, many who do lose steam and choose these career paths would have perhaps thoroughly enjoyed a career in research.
 It's just that they could not figure out the concrete steps needed to experience high quality science and research early on to get them sufficiently hooked to it.

 **NOTE - The spirit of this document is not really to serve as a collection of resources that will help you figure out how to crack the admissions process of universities in the US/Europe for MS/PhD programs.